 For high school counselors by high school counselors, this blog, written by Cindy Morton, accomplishes exactly what it sets out to do: provide insight on all things related to high school counseling.
 Cindy takes readers through her experiences and thoughts in the field, especially in regarding how popular media, social interactions, and mental health conditions can affect students' well-being.
 This multi-faceted blog focuses on equipping high school counselors to teach social-emotional skills, conflict resolution, and peer helping skills, among many other topics of interest.

 Mr. James Fisher speaks directly to and about high school students through his personal, encouraging posts.
 In doing so, he takes readers inside his daily counseling experiences and personal encounters with students and their various challenges.
 New readers of James’ blog will likely find his stream of consciousness-like writing simultaneously fascinating and informative.

 New Directions Counseling Services maintains this informative blog on healthy relationship-building, nutrition, psychotherapy, and women's health.
-Each post includes multiple helpful takeaways for readers to think about and take action on, and each post also intelligently captures the New Directions Counseling Services’ capacity as a cornerstone of treatment in the diverse setting of Brooklyn.
+Each post includes multiple helpful takeaways for readers to think about and take action on, and each post also intelligently captures the New Directions Counseling Services’ capacity as a cornerstone of treatment in the diverse setting of Pittsburgh.